Lukabartovich/StringSort/README.md

 # StringSort
-library for sorting strings o n python
+library for sorting strings on python